n132/n132.github.io/_posts/2024-06-28-Castaways.md

 ```

-First, if we want to improve the possibility to hit, we'd better create as many as vulnerable pages as possible. so I set
+First, if we want to improve the possibility of hitting, we'd better create as many as vulnerable pages as possible. so I set

 ```c
 #define NR_VUl_TARGETS 0x1f8
 ```

-Then, considering the limit of `clone` that the more we `clone` the slower the machine is, I set `NR_CREDS` to 0x40 which takes 2-3 second to finish creds spraying.
+Then, considering the limit of `clone` that the more we `clone` the slower the machine is, I set `NR_CREDS` to 0x40 which takes 2-3 seconds to finish creds spraying.

 ```c
 #define NR_CREDS 0x40
 ```

 `NR_PAGE_DRAINING` is also easy to compute.
-I wrote a kernel module and keep allocating and printing the allocated page addresses.
+I wrote a kernel module and kept allocating and printing the allocated page addresses.
 Then I found 0x200 should be a safe number to make sure we can get contiguous pages in the later page allocation.